rubix-coder/ml-helper-functions/README.md

 # ml-helper-functions
-a public repository helping ML/DL engineers and DS to butify the notebook with minimal coding.
+a public repository helping ML/DL engineers and DS to beautify the notebook with minimal coding.

 <li>EDA based helper functions</li>